SCSI/Teagasc Agricultural Land Market Review and Outlook Report 2023

-- Last year average land rental prices increased by between 18% to 29% in Leinster depending on land use
+- Last year average land rental prices in Munster and Leinster increased by 13% and 9% respectively

 Prices around the country

 This year’s annual survey, the tenth in the series, provides a county-by-county breakdown of the prices of good and poor-quality land.
 The survey found the most expensive land in the country is in Kildare with good quality land across different plot sizes fetching an average of €15,056 per acre.
 The land with the lowest value is poor quality land in Mayo where the average price is €2,866 per acre.

 According to this year’s survey, the most expensive land is in Kildare, Meath and Waterford.
 The average price of good quality land on holdings of less than 50 acres in Kildare is €15,333 per acre, followed by Meath on €15,200 and Waterford on €15,000.
 Tipperary on €14,938, Wexford on €14,857 and Carlow and Cork on €14,250 round off the top six places.